javiergayala/ansible-role-user/README.md

 ## Role Variables

-- `raxusers`: list containing dictionaries of users to add
+- `users_list`: list containing dictionaries of users to add

   - `name`: username to create
   - `groups`: comma delimited list of secondary groups.
 Defaults to none.